Jollywatt/typst-fletcher/src/marks.typ

 #import calc: sqrt, abs, sin, cos, max, pow

+/// Take a string or dictionary specifying a mark and return a dictionary,
+/// adding defaults for any necessary missing parameters.
 #let interpret-mark(mark) = {
 	if mark == none { return none }